ncatlab/nlab-content/pages/18630.md

 under the [[Poisson bracket]], this being the transgression of the variational [[Poisson bracket Lie n-algebra]] from prop. \ref{LocalPoissonBracket}.

 The point here is that the local picture, where structure on phase space arises as the transgression of higher structure on the jet bundle, does not yield the expected [[Poisson algebra]] structure, just the [[Poisson bracket]].
-This is because up on the jet bundle the [[Poisson bracket Lie n-algebra]] is not compatible, it seems, with some higher associative algebra structure on Hamiltonian forms.
+This is because up on the jet bundle the [[Poisson bracket Lie n-algebra]] is not interacting with a higher associative algebra structure on Hamiltonian forms.

 But since we have a Lie algebra of Hamiltonian local observables, it is tempting to consider its [[universal enveloping algebra]].
 This turns out to be not quite the algebra of quantum observables that one is after.
 However, if we restrict further to the _[[Heisenberg Lie algebra]]_ of local observables, the one coming from transgression of the [[Heisenberg Lie n-algebra]] (def. \ref{LocalHeisenbergAlgebra}) then this works: the corresponding universal enveloping algebra coincides with the standard quantum field algebra on this (very restricted) class of observables.
 So maybe we should take this as the starting point and then demand deformation quantization of the [[polynomial Poisson algebra]] generated by the local observables compatible with that universal Heisenberg enveloping algebra inside it.
 That gets one at least closer to pinpointing the specific [[Moyal deformation quantization]] / [[Fedosov deformation quantization]] that is considered in the literature and which happens to be the one confirmed by experiment, but the choice of which has presently no derivation from deeper principles.